The Circular MicroMarket

 As I was writing this I had to visit a Doctor in a nearby town here in the Netherlands.
 I arrived early and was looking for something quick to eat.
 I was dreading having to walk up to the Albert Heijn ( and get my normal bland snack.
 Instead I luckily wandered into this oasis

 What struck me was the prices and quality of the food.
 Their prepared food was less expensive and far superior to the big grocery.
-The layout was beautiful and they had all one needed for sustance.
+The layout was beautiful and they had all one needed for sustenance.

-Shopping in little store like this is a dream for my over active and easily distracted mind.
+Shopping in a little store like this is a dream for my overactive and easily distracted mind.

 6 Euro for this salad, easily 10 at the big chain supermarket where the increased price gets me more plastic and less quality